UNDERSTANDING THE TIBER-EU FRAMEWORK

 Now testing is complete, you can communicate the exercise widely in your organisation and with other stakeholders, securing buy-in to act on the recommendations.
 Establish timeframes to review progress too.
 This will make sure required actions are completed.

-This might sound great in theory, but it’s important to understand how your prospective external providers will work with you using the TIBER-NL framework.
+This might sound great in theory, but it’s important to understand how your prospective external providers will work with you using the TIBER-BE framework.

 At Nettitude, we exceed the TIBER standards at every stage, always firmly managing the risk to your organisation.
 And we leave you clear on what you must do to tighten your cybersecurity – always on hand to help you get there.

-From our perspective, we’d expect a typical TIBER-NL process to take between 23 and 27 weeks, excluding the procurement process.
+From our perspective, we’d expect a typical TIBER-BE process to take between 23 and 27 weeks, excluding the procurement process.

 Thorough Threat Intelligence

 Greater cyber threat identification leads to more comprehensive and realistic testing.
-TIBER-NL isn’t a tick box exercise to us, it serves to strengthen your defences in a dangerous world.
+TIBER-BE isn’t a tick box exercise to us, it serves to strengthen your defences in a dangerous world.